wcolemanred/ShelterVR/README.md

 2. In the **Brief** tab, click **New**
 3. Fill the brief information and click **Save**
 4. Switch to the **Configuration** tab, click **New**
-5. Name your configuraiton, select the brief you just created and click **Save**
+5. Name your configuration, select the brief you just created and click **Save**
-6. Edit your configuration by drag and droping **Stock** items into the ***Materials** list.
+6. Edit your configuration by drag and dropping **Stock** items into the ***Materials** list.

 #### Open the ShelterVR Unity project
 1. Open Unity
 2. In the project list click **Open** and select the directory of the git project (ShelterVR by default)
 3. Let Unity load the project (it takes a few minutes the first time)

-After loading the project, you will get a couple of warnings and errors (these will vary accross versions and envirnoments).
+After loading the project, you will get a couple of warnings and errors (these will vary across versions and environments).
 Theses errors and warning are visible in the **Console** window.
 If the console is not visible, open it with the **Window > Console** menu.

 Here are some of the errors you may get: